Carrie Underwood Flashes Her Toned Arms In Tight White Tank Top: ‘Stay The Path’

-Carrie Underwood looked stunning in a tank top for the latest photo published to her the Instagram account of her clothing line, CALIA by Carrie on Tuesday morning.
+Carrie Underwood looked stunning in a tank top in the latest photo published to the Instagram account of her clothing line, CALIA by Carrie, on Tuesday morning.

-In the photo, Carrie is seen in a gorgeous pose as she rocked the white top that flaunted her toned shoulders and arms.
-The top boasted a lined patterned and clung to the country music superstar’s curves.
-She paired the shirt with some black leggings.
+In the photo, Carrie is striking a gorgeous pose as she rocked the white top that flaunted her toned shoulders and arms.
+The top boasted a lined pattern and clung to the country music superstar’s curves.
+She paired the shirt with what appeared to be black leggings.

 Carrie wore her long, blond hair parted to the side and styled in sleek, straight strands that fell down her back and brushed over her shoulders.
-She also opted for a full face of natural makeup in the shot.
+She also opted for a full face of natural-looking makeup in the shot.

 The application included defined eyebrows, thick lashes, and black eyeliner.
 She completed the glam look with pink blush on her cheekbones, a shimmering highlighter on her forehead and nose, and dark pink gloss on her full lips.
-She also sported a glowing tan all over her body.
+She also sported a glowing tan.

 Carrie sat with her knees pulled in close and her arms resting on her legs as she leaned against a window.
-The singer stared off away from the camera with a bit of a smile on her face.
+The singer stared off into the distance with a bit of a smile on her face.

 In the background of the shot, some green foliage is visible through the window.
 Meanwhile, the caption encourages fans to “stay the path” in whatever they’re trying to accomplish in their lives.

-Of course, some of the accounts over 531,000 followers immediately began to react to the post, clicking the like button over 270 times int he first few minutes after it was shared to the platform.
+Of course, some of the account’s over 531,000 followers immediately began to react to the post, clicking the like button over 270 times in the first few minutes after it was shared to the platform.

 “Carrie is one of the most beautiful women on this planet.
 I love her so much, and will continue to support her clothing line.
-The clothes are just so comfy!” one fan wrote in the comments section.
+The clothes are just so comfy!” one admirer wrote in the comments section.

 “I love everything about this photo.
 Carrie is stunning.
 How can one person look so good in all different types of clothing?!” another adoring fan stated.